MacCampbell/NTU/README.md

 ## 1-BasicMap
 How to make a basic map with R utilzing ggplot.

-## 2-AquaMaps.R
+## 2-AquaMaps
-Example plotting raster data from AquaMaps
+Example plotting raster data from AquaMaps.

-## 3-Bathymetry.R
+## 3-Bathymetry
 Plotting points with bathymetry data, using facets.

+## 4-GBIF
+An idea on how to plot data from GBIF.